Course Descriptions 2025-2026

 From the beginning of civilization to the 20th century rise of globalism, your student will see God’s purpose and plan in human events.
 Students will study the beginning of nations at the Tower of Babel, the beginning of writing in Sumer, the rise of republican government in Rome, the revival of humanities in the Renaissance, the rise of exploration from Europe, and the consequences of Communism in Russia.
 Through biblical evaluation of current events, students will become more prepared to act as an informed Christian citizen.
 Students will complete political and physical maps of the world continents, illustrated timelines, and various projects to show growth and understanding of World History.

-One half year, 2nd semester.
+½ year, 1st semester.
 Grades 7-12.
-Fulfills Washington State History requirement for graduation.
+Fulfills WA State History graduation requirement.

 Mathematics